I'm

 In 1960 at age 12, I had my next encounter with model railroads.

-set, powered by an 0-6-0 saddle tank steam locomotive.
-This
+powered by an 0-6-0 saddle tank steam locomotive.
+This engine was

-engine was ahead of its time in HO, as it had (in addition to a working
+ahead of its time in HO, as it had (in addition to a working headlight)

-headlight) a smoke generator, and SOUND!
-The chuffs were
+a smoke generator, and SOUND!
+The chuffs were provided by tiny

-by tiny beebees in a spring buffered plastic box that was activated by
+bee-bees in a spring buffered plastic box that was activated by a cam on

-a cam on one of the drivers, shaking the box back and forth.
+one of the drivers, shaking the box back and forth.
+Truly unique

 I was hooked!
 And I've been an HO scale modeler ever since.